w3c/wai-website/pages/about/translating/resources/using-github.md

 {% include toc.html type="end" %}
 {:/}

+{::nomarkdown}
+{% include box.html type="start" class="highlighted" %}
+{:/}
+**W3C staff temporarily has limited availability to support WAI translations.**

+We expect to resume full support in early November 2026.
+Thank you very much for your patience, if we are not able to reply to you until then.
+We greatly appreciate contributions and look forward to supporting you as soon as possible.

+To receive updates, subscribe to the WAI Translations mailing list by sending an e-mail to <public-wai-translations-request@w3.org> with subject: “subscribe”.

+For time-sensitive requests, contact <wai@w3.org>.

+{::nomarkdown}
+{% include box.html type="end" %}
+{:/}

 {% include showhidebutton.html showtext="Show all screenshots" hidetext="Hide all screenshots" target=".screenshot" %}

 ## Initial step: Declare your intent